masc-ucsc/esesc/docs/CodingStyle.md

 (See Chapter 6).

 ----------------------------------------------------------------------
 Chapter 6: Assertions

-For all the code that you write always use nanassert.h.
+For all the code that you write always use `nanassert.h`.
 This provides an extension over  the traditional assert system.
 At  the beginning of the function check for the  preconditions that you have assumed (don't check for postconditions, it slowsdown the code too much).